oneclick/rubyinstaller2/README.md

 Some gems are properly labeled to install dependent libraries per pacman.
 See [the wiki](https://github.com/oneclick/rubyinstaller2/wiki/For-gem-developers#msys2-library-dependency) how such a label can be added to gems.
-Also refer the [FAQ](https://github.com/larskanis/rubyinstaller2/wiki/FAQ) for additional recommendations.
+Also refer the [FAQ](https://github.com/larskanis/rubyinstaller2/wiki/FAQ) for additional install recommendations.

 ## Building the Installer